-The most sparsely populated country in Europe with around 330,000 people, Iceland is a geologically new country, the mid-Atlantic ridge goes right through it and geological features abound.
-The Arctic Circle skims by off the northern coast, though the Gulf Steam gives a more temperate climate than might be expected.
-Iceland has clean air, ice and fire alongside a Nordic culture of vikings, literature and mythology.
+Iceland is a geologically new country, the mid-Atlantic ridge goes right through it.
+The Arctic Circle skims the northern coast, and the Gulf Steam gives a milder climate than might be expected.
+Iceland has clean air in abundance and a landscape actively shaped by fire and ice alongside a Nordic culture of mythology, literature and Vikings.

 With a small population and isolated from other landmasses, Iceland is an adventurous place to visit.

-Iceland has been settled since around 874 CE being populated from Norway and then later on from other Nordic countries.
+The most sparsely populated country in Europe with about 372,000 people, Iceland has been settled since around 874 CE being populated from Norway and then later on from other Nordic countries.
 For centuries it existed on subsistence fishing and agriculture, it was one of the poorest countries in Europe up to the years following the Second World War.
 It has since found a post-war prosperity and is now one of the most developed and progressive countries.
-Tourism is now one of the major economic activities in Iceland with total tourist numbers over a year being about 5 times the size of the population.
+Tourism is a major economic activity with tourist numbers over a year being about 5 times the population.

-Iceland sits on Mid Atlantic Ridge, the fault line stretching don the middle of the Atlantic Ocean where the North American and Eurasian plates are moving apart.
+Iceland sits on Mid Atlantic Ridge, the fault line stretching down the middle of the Atlantic Ocean where the North American and Eurasian tectonic plates are slowly moving apart.